jamesbourassa/qdl-benchmark-optical-cavity/README.md

-# Optical Cavity Residual-First Benchmark
+# qdl-benchmark-optical-cavity

-Minimal reproducible benchmark demonstrating **residual-first model comparison** using optical cavity resonance data.
+Minimal reproducible demonstration of residual-first model comparison using optical cavity resonance scaling.

-This repository accompanies the Quantized Dimensional Ledger (QDL) benchmarking program.
+## Status

+This repository is a **methodological demo benchmark**.
+It illustrates the residual-first comparison workflow on a simple cavity-mode dataset.

+This is not yet an executed public-data benchmark.

 ---

-## Benchmark idea
+## Model

-Two model families are compared.
+Optical cavity resonance frequencies:

-### Baseline model
+Baseline model:
 f = m c / (2L)

-where
+Reduced model:

-- f = resonance frequency
+f = m c / (2L0)

+where:

 - m = mode index
 - c = speed of light
-- L = cavity length (fitted)
+- L = fitted cavity length

-### Reduced model

-f = m c / (2L0)

-where L0 is fixed.
+- L0 = fixed reference length

 ---

-## Residual-first interpretation
+## Method

-Evaluation proceeds in the following order:

-1. Fit both model families
+1. Fit baseline model (estimate L)
-2. Inspect residual structure
+2. Compute predicted frequencies
-3. Compare RMSE / AIC / BIC afterward
+3. Compare residuals:
+   - RMSE
+   - Durbin–Watson statistic

-The goal is to detect structured residual trends rather than simply minimize error magnitude.
+The goal is to evaluate **residual structure**, not just fit quality.

 ---

-## Repository structure
+## Files

-qdl-benchmark-optical-cavity
-│
-├── notebook.ipynb
-├── data/data.csv
-└── outputs/
+- `notebook.ipynb` — reproducible benchmark
+- `data.csv` — cavity mode dataset

 ---

-## Running the benchmark
+## Run

-Open **notebook.ipynb** and run all cells.
+Open `notebook.ipynb` and run all cells.

-The notebook will:

-- load the dataset
-- fit the baseline model
-- compute the reduced model
-- generate residual statistics
+Compatible with:
+- Google Colab
+- Jupyter Notebook

 ---

 ## Program context

-This repository is part of the **QDL Physics Institute experimental benchmarking program**.
+Part of the QDL Physics Institute benchmarking program:

 https://qdlphysics.org

+---

+## Notes

+This demo benchmark will be extended to a public-data experimental benchmark in a future version.